Pregnant hit-and-run victim wants justice

 A new family calling for justice.

 “We’re not mad, we’re not angry.
-We’d just like for you to take some type of responsibility for your actions and for the things you do.”
+We’d just like for you to take some type of responsibility for your actions and for the things you do,” Johnson said.